cg-gdsc/GDSC-8/tutorials/GDSC API Documentation.md

 ## API limits

-- 5 conversations per persona per day
+- 400 conversations per week across all personas
 - 20 interactions per conversation (10 each side)
 - 30k tokens per conversation on GDSC API side
   - when chatting with a persona, this persona calls Mistral and consumes token.
 The persona should not exceed 30k tokens during the conversation
-- 1 submissions per week
+- 60 submissions in total during the challenge